How do you best experience Quebec Canada?

 What to eat in Quebec

 One of Quebec's most famous specialties is poutine.
-There are also many restaurants in Quebec City that serve Quebec specialties with game, berries and hearty home cooking.
+There are also many in Quebec City You can find restaurants, where Quebec specialties with game, berries and hearty home cooking are served.

 What to do in Quebec in winter?